 How it works

-This section provides information about how agents in Network Flow Monitor work.
+This section provides information about several aspects of how Network Flow Monitor works.

 Agents in Network Flow Monitor are installed on Amazon EC2 instances, where they gather performance metrics and send them to the Network Flow Monitor backend.
 Agents do not have access to the payload of your TCP connections.
 Agents receive only what is called the "bpf_sock_ops" structure from the Linux kernel.
 This structure provides the local and remote IP address and the source and destination TCP port, as well as counters and round-trip times.
 For list of the TCP statistics collected and published by the agent, see View Network Flow Monitor metrics in CloudWatch.